wheaney/social-freedom/README.md

   * Preferences:
     * Opt-in to search index
     * Which fields to index (if opted-in to the above): name, phone, email, etc...
+    * Which fields other people can see
+      * Should probably warn about fields like phone number and email if this profile is public
     * Auto-accept follow requests (public profile, Twitter-style)
     * Allow other accounts to post to my account
       * Text-only, allow images/video